If you’ve ever asked yourself “How does a 401(k) work?”, this post is for you. But first, how would you like free money?

 - This is important: You’ll be charged a big penalty of 10% if you withdraw your money before you’re 59 ½ years old.
 This is intentional: This money is for your retirement, not to go out drinking on Saturday.

-Those are just a few important things to remember before you open your account.
+Those are just a few important things to remember before you open (or rollover) your account.

 Unlock the power in your 401(k)